len-mar/len-mar/README.md

 ## Hi!
-I'm Marlene, a fresh Java dev.
+I'm Marlene, a Jr. Java dev.
 ### Skills in: Java | Spring/Boot | JavaScript | Git | MongoDB | QA | Agile | more on the way.
 ----------------